Jagriti-Lalwani/Jagriti-Lalwani/README.md

 * 👯 I’m looking to collaborate on projects related to cosmological research
 * 💬 Ask me about role of data analysis in modern physics
 * 📫 How to reach me: Write me an Email to the account linked on my profile

+### My Interests
+My primary interest is Cosmology and High Energy Physics.
+I pursue data analysis because I really love to play with cosmological datasets.
+I am fascinated by the observations collected to capture first picture of black hole.
+I thus develop instincts to learn data handling because it use all powerful tools of statistics to give us real time outputs.

 <!--
 **Jagriti-Lalwani/Jagriti-Lalwani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.